peterb/rails-dev-box/README.md

 ## Introduction

-**Please note this VM is not designed for Rails application development, only Rails core development.**
+**The upstream repo isn't designed for Rails application development, this is an EXPERIMENTAL attempt to fill in that gap.**

 This project automates the setup of a development environment for working on Ruby on Rails itself.
 Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.